 Many people have no idea that home inspectors in California are not required to be licensed.
-But in northern neighboring states like Washington and Oregon, for instance, licenses are required.
-According to the American Society of Home Inspectors, 22 states in America have no licensing requirements for home inspectors.
+In northern neighboring states like Washington and Oregon, for instance, licenses are required.
+According to the American Society of Home Inspectors, 18 states in America (or 19 if you count Washington D.C.) have no licensing requirements for home inspectors.

 Working With Unlicensed Home Inspectors

 For example, in Sacramento, there are about 5,000 real estate agents that belong to the Board of Realtors.
-Almost 90% of these agents sell about 3 or 4 homes a year.
+Almost 90% of these agents sell about three or four homes a year.
 That means 10% of the agents are doing the bulk of the transactions.
 Without experience, how adequately do you think an agent can advise her buyer about a home inspection?

-Yet, this is how we sell homes in California, and I suggest the same ratios may very well apply to other states.
+This is how we sell homes in California, and we suggest the same ratios may apply to other states.
 Many transactions are renegotiated after the home inspection in California, so home inspections completed by a competent home inspector are crucial to home sellers and home buyers.